learn-co-curriculum/java-this-reference/README.md

    line in the method.
 The variable `this` points at the same object as `snoopy`:
    ![debugger this snoopy](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/debugger_this_snoopy.png)

-   Step twice to execute the two lines of code.
+   Step twice to execute the two assignment statements.
 The object referenced by `this` is updated:
    ![snoopy debug update state](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/debugger_this_snoopy2.png)

 7. Press "Step Into" to return to the `main` method.
 8. Continue to press "Step Into" to execute the remaining method calls in the `main` method.
-   Observe how  `this` is assigned to the invocation object in each call to `giveBath` and `toString` (implicitly called in the print statement).
+   Observe how  the implicit parameter `this` is assigned to the invocation object in each call to `giveBath` and `toString` (implicitly called in the print statement).
 Notice
     the static method `bark` does not have a `this` reference when called.

-The variable `this` is often referred to as an *implicit* parameter because the instance method does not *explicitly* declare it as a parameter.
-An implicit parameter is not defined as part of the method signature, but it is implied by the class declaring an instance method (i.e. a non-static method).

-Since Java uses `this` as a keyword for the implicit parameter's name, we can't define a variable named `this`.
-We also can't assign `this` a value.

 ### Comprehension Check

 <details>